Germany's Covid cases hit record high with Merkel warning of 'dramatic' situation - KTVZ

 The situation means Germany is on track to become the next country to impose stricter rules on those who haven’t been fully inoculated.
 Three parties making up the country’s prospective new coalition government will debate a draft law on Thursday that would see stricter rules come into effect.

-The proposed measures would require Germans to provide proof of vaccination or a negative test in order to ride a bus or board a train, in an expansion of the country’s “3G” system that requires either to enter certain venues and settings.
+The proposed measures would require Germans to provide proof of vaccination or a certificate of recovery in order to ride a bus or board a train, in an expansion of the country’s “3G” system that required a negative Covid-19 test to enter certain venues and settings.
 Free Covid-19 tests would be reintroduced as well as permission to work from home whenever possible.

 Green Party co-leader Robert Habeck told public broadcaster ARD on Sunday that the rules in effect amount to a “lockdown for the unvaccinated.”